Parrot Island: The Lesser Known Paradise In Andaman

 Photo: Biswajit Majumdar / Wikimedia Commons

 Sitapur Beach, on Neil Island, is regarded as one of the best places to see the sunrise.
 At low tide, this stunning and spotless beach is accessible.
-However, because there are many rocks on the beach, swimming is not recommended.
+Surrounded by lush greenery on three sides and opening to the vast sea, it offers a serene environment perfect for relaxation.

 4. North Bay Beach